ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 We have decided to keep only Compute Hash function in FPGA.
 This function takes about 3450ms in Software.

-To achieve acceleration of 3GBps of this Applications, all 350M words needs to be processed in 1400MB/4GBps = 1400MB/3000MBps = 0.466s or 466 ms.

 ### Determine the Maximum Achievable Throughput
 In most FPGA-accelerated systems, the maximum achievable throughput is limited by the PCIe® bus.
 The PCIe performance is influenced by many different aspects, such as motherboard, drivers, targeted shell, and transfer sizes.
 The Vitis core development kit provides a utility, `xbutil` and you can run the `xbutil dmatest` command to measure the maximum PCIe bandwidth it can achieve.
 The throughput on your design target cannot exceed this upper limit.